vmx17/RenderersLib/README.md

  Currently building WRC stops in compile error.
 This repository was made to ask Microsoft Q&A but welcome opinions from everyone.

+## the first priority Error
+ does not match build architecture on Prorection project.

 ## How to reproduce the current error
- last update: 9/11/2022
  1. Open solution file "_RenderersLib.sln_" in VisualStudio 2022.
  2. Restore NuGet packages.
- 3. right click "_Renderers_" project file in Solution Explorer and select "Project Only" --> "Build Only Renderes"
- 4. You will get;
+ 3. Build Solution.

+## update
- _Error	C2039	'BoxRenderer': is not a member of 'winrt::Renderers::implementation'_.
+ - _Error	C2039	'BoxRenderer': is not a member of 'winrt::Renderers::implementation'_.

-Though the error seems very primitive but I cannot debug _generated code_.
+		-> fixed: move `#include "BoxRenderer.h"` from "BoxRenderer.cpp" to "pch.h".

 ## Reference
 - [**XAML custom (templated) controls with C++/WinRT**](https://docs.microsoft.com/en-us/windows/uwp/cpp-and-winrt-apis/xaml-cust-ctrl)
 - [**Build XAML controls with C++/WinRT**](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/xaml-templated-controls-cppwinrt-winui-3)